smoxy/churchGroupHelper/README.md

 Currently, the bot's interface is in Italian, but transcription supports all languages available through [Whisper](https://github.com/openai/whisper).

-For summarization, which uses Ollama Cloud's `gpt-oss:20b` model, the AI can understand and respond in multiple languages based on your group's language settings.
-The summaries will be generated in the language configured for your group using the `/setlanguage` command.
+For summarization, the bot now leverages LangChain with Ollama Cloud's `gpt-oss:120b` model.
+The AI automatically writes the summary in the language configured for your group via `/setlanguage`, ensuring consistent, native-language recaps.

 If you'd like to contribute translations or other enhancements, feel free to [reach out](mailto:churchBot@sf-paris.dev).